MicrosoftDocs/sql-docs/docs/advanced-analytics/java/extension-java.md

 ## Verify installation

-To confirm the installation is operational, create and run a [sample application](java-first-sample.md) using the Java Runtime you just installed (JRE_), placing the files in the classpath you configured earlier.
+To confirm the installation is operational, create and run a [sample application](java-first-sample.md) using the Java Runtime you just installed and added to JRE_HOME.

 ## Differences in CTP 2.5